hnsol/GAS-generateQuizForm/README.md

 # GAS-generateQuizForm
-generate Quiz form by GAS, from Spread sheet
+generate Quiz form by using GAS, from Problems DB on Spread sheet

 ### purpose

-- generate Quiz repeatedly on a regular basis
+- generate Quiz repeatedly (weekly or something)

 ### notes

 - problems are located in Google Spread Sheet
 - problems are supporsed to be 4-choice question only
-- copy template-form, and add 3 Q&As
+- copy template-form, and add N Q&As

 ### form looks like